camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration/configuration.md

 | `OAUTH2_TOKEN_ISSUER`                     | URL of the token issuer (used for JWT validation).                                                                                                                                                                                                                  | `https://keycloak.example.com/auth/realms/camunda-platform`                       | -             |
 | `IDENTITY_BASE_URL`                       | [Internal](#notes-on-host-names-and-port-numbers) base URL of the Identity API (used to fetch user data).                                                                                                                                                           | `http://identity:8080`                                                            | -             |

-Refer to the [advanced Identity configuration guide](./identity.md) for additional details on how to set up secure connections to an external Identity instance or connect a custom OpenID Connect (OIDC) authentication provider.
+Refer to the [advanced Identity configuration guide](./identity.md) for additional details on how to connect a custom OpenID Connect (OIDC) authentication provider.

 ### WebSocket